IBS4204 – Ibsen in Performance

 Schedule, syllabus and examination date

 A standard syllabus has been produced, and this will be found on the course page for each semester.
-In addition, the syllabus will include a selection of theoretical texts related to the course content.
+The syllabus will include a selection of Ibsen performances and theoretical texts related to the course content.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.